nsr-py/blog/src/posts/GoogleAnalytics/send-custom-events-to-google-analytics.md

 ```
 let hitGA = () => {
   const GA_TRACKING_ID = "your GA tracking ID"
-  const GA_CLIENT_ID = "A valid Client Id to which the event will be assoiciated"
+  const GA_CLIENT_ID = "A valid Client Id to which the event will be associated"

   const event = {
     category: "pricing",